Asmaa-Bassuony/Pythia8/README.md

 Event Generation with PYTHIA:

-Initializes the PYTHIA generator for simulations of proton-proton collisions at a specified center-of-mass energies Uses the SoftQCD:all setting, which simulates soft QCD interactions.
-The event loop generates particles and collects kinematic information for analysis.
+Initializes the PYTHIA generator for simulations of proton-proton collisions at a specified center-of-mass energies The event loop generates particles and collects kinematic information for analysis.
 Histogramming with ROOT: